EgorOsaulenko/Project-Tournament/README.md

 # 🏆 Tournaments App

-A web application for managing online game tournaments (e.g., Dota, CS:GO, Valorant).
+A web application for managing **sport and esports tournaments** — from local football leagues to Dota 2 brackets.
 Built with **FastAPI** (backend) and ready for frontend integration.

 ---